sascha-pst/sascha-pst.github.io/_posts/2026-04-21-a-bowlcut-for-the-dog.md

 excerpt: "She doesn't know it yet but I might write her off as a business expense."
 ---

-I shaved the dog and kept the top of her head fluffy and when this normally fluffy black poodle mix ran back in looking like a Chinese crested, I announced, "It's summer of course!"
+I shaved the dog and kept the top of her head fluffy and when this normally fluffy Bernedoodle ran back in looking like a Chinese crested, I announced, "It's summer - of course!"

 She sat in the garage on a towel and looked at me as if she'd been called into a meeting whose agenda had not been shared.
+It's spring.

 I grew up with two very ambitious parents and Juni.
-Juni was Shan and I called her husband Baba.
+Juni was Burmese and I called her husband Baba.

 I have a Slavic name.
 None of the words pointed where they were meant to.